 - On Lake George the speed limit is 45 mph during the day (6AM - 9PM) and 25 mph at night (9PM - 6AM).

 - The maximum speed limit is 5MPH within 100 feet of docks, moorings, and anchored vessels, and also in No Wake Zones.

 - You should be 100 feet away from the shore at all times on a boat and 500 feet away in a jet ski.

 - Stay at the "one click" speed when in the 5 mph zone.
 This is easy to feel: when you move the lever forward, you'll move really slowly.
-When you want to speed up, lift up the trim when you are starting out, and remember to level out the boat, ie. plane.
+When you want to speed up, lift up the trim when you are starting out, and remember to level or "plane" out the boat.